 - white-fleshed sweet potatoes – you can try the Hannah, Japanese or murasaki varieties.

 - chicken or beef bone broth or stock – you can use a store-bought option or make your own.
 If AIP, ensure the ingredients are compliant.
 I used a sodium free beef bone broth.
+Or, learn how to make your own gluten-free bone broth.

 - nomato sauce and water – for the nightshade-free broth.
 You can use tomato sauce or paste if you aren’t nightshade-free or following AIP.